fireflycons/PSCloudFormation/docfx/articles/index.md

 # Articles and How-Tos

-In this section there are a few examples of how to use this library.
+This section describes the more advanced features of the PSCloudFormation module.